-The NBA app review for iOS & Android 2016 – The National Basketball Association (NBA) is believed to be the most popular basketball league in the world, boasting over 29 franchised member clubs based with the US, as well as one in Canada.
-As a result, NBA sportsman are among the top-paid professional sportspeople.
+The National Basketball Association (NBA) is the most popular basketball league in the world, boasting over 29 franchised member clubs based with the US, as well as Canada.
+As a result, NBA sportsman are among the top-paid professional sportspeople in the world.

 The NBA saw a rise in popularity during the 1970s and 1980s thanks to the additions of basketball rookies, Larry Bird and Magic Johnson, who joined the Boston Celtics and Los Angeles Lakers respectively, before going on to become robust names in the world of basketball.